michaelphagen/offsite-server/README.md

 ## Usage

+1. Set up a new install of ubuntu or ubuntu server
-1. Clone the repository or [download the zip](https://github.com/michaelphagen/offsite-server/archive/refs/heads/main.zip)
+2. Clone the repository or [download the zip](https://github.com/michaelphagen/offsite-server/archive/refs/heads/main.zip)
-2. Fill out the offsite-server.conf file in ./wireguard (see [offsite-server.conf](#offsite-server.conf))
+3. Fill out the offsite-server.conf file in ./wireguard (see [offsite-server.conf](#offsite-server.conf))
-3. Replace the wg0.conf file in ./wireguard with the a wireguard client configuration file for your wireguard server
+4. Replace the wg0.conf file in ./wireguard with the a wireguard client configuration file for your wireguard server
-4. Run `./install.sh` to set up offsite server
+5. Run `./install.sh` to set up offsite server

 ## offsite-server.conf